Weak Faddeev-Takhtajan-Volkov algebras; Lattice $W_n$ algebras: Weak Faddeev-Takhtajan-Volkov algebras

-Now the goal is to find such $\tau_1[\cdots , X_1, X_2, X_3, \cdots ]$ which satisfies in our system of equations $(2.10)$.\\ The second equation ensures that the solution has degree 0 and also the partial differentials will fix us a multi-variable function dependent on just $X_1, X_2, X_3$.\\ The system of PDEs $(2.10)$ can be solved using the procedure described in Chapter V, Sec IV of \cite{r3}.
-And for more details please check out appendix A.\\ And after all it became clear that the system $(2.10)$ has only one functional dependent nontrivial solution:
+Now the goal is to find such $\tau_1[\cdots , X_1, X_2, X_3, \cdots ]$ which satisfies in our system of equations (\ref{Equ11}).\\ The second equation ensures that the solution has degree 0 and also the partial differentials will give us a multi-variable function dependent on just $X_1, X_2, X_3$.\\ The system of PDEs (\ref{Equ11}) can be solved using the procedure described in Chapter V, Section IV of \cite{3}. \\ And after doing some calculation in mathematica it become clear that the system (\ref{Equ11}) has only one functional dependent nontrivial solution:

-And again as before, $(2)$ goes back to 2 in $Sl_2$ and $1$ is a default index which will be used later it for to employ shifting operator.\\ According to the number of variables, we will have two shifts and then everything will be in a loop.\\ So here in $sl_2$ case we have three solutions for our system of linear equations $(2.10)$ which belong to the fraction ring of polynomial functions.
+And again as before, $(2)$ goes back to 2 in $Sl_2$ and $1$ is a default index which will be used later for to employ shifting operator.\\ According to the number of variables, we will have two shifts and then everything will be in a loop.\\ So here in $sl_2$ case we have three solutions for our system of linear equations $(\ref{Equ11})$ which belong to the fraction ring of polynomial functions: